sbs20/scanservjs/docs/02-docker.md

 container and will be lost if you recreate it.
 If you want to map your scanned images then see mapping section below

-✅ The docker image supports arm as well as amd64.
+✅ The docker image supports arm64 as well as amd64.

 ## Accessing hardware